aryanbuilds/project_forge/README.md

-# Enterprise Image Watermarking
+# Enterprise Image & Video Watermarking

-This project provides a robust solution for embedding and extracting watermarks in images using a hybrid DWT-DCT approach.
-The watermarking process is designed to be resilient and efficient, leveraging multi-threaded block processing.
+This project provides a solution for generating a spectrogram from a video and embedding it into that video via alpha-blending.

 ## Setup

 ### 1. Create a Virtual Environment

-To keep dependencies isolated, it's recommended to use a virtual environment.

 ```sh
 python -m venv venv
 ```
 ### 2. Activate the Virtual Environment

 - On Windows:
     ```sh
     .\venv\Scripts\activate
     ```
 - On macOS/Linux:
     ```sh
     source venv/bin/activate